-Busch Gardens July Events for the Summer Celebration
+Busch Gardens July Events for the Summer Nights Celebration

 You’ll be happy to know that Busch Gardens does more than having a 4th of July fireworks spectacular!

-This season you can live it up through the Summer Celebration (previously know as Summer Nights) event taking place at this Tampa destination.
+This season you can live it up through the Summer Nights event taking place at this Tampa destination.

-For the Busch Gardens Summer Celebration you can enjoy:
+For the 2023 Busch Gardens Summer Nights you can enjoy: